 Life is not easy but I have learned that alcohol-free I can face anything.

 Six months into my sobriety, I was diagnosed with cancer.
-I was scared, who wouldn’t be, but if I’m being totally honest, I was more afraid of slipping and drinking again, than I was of the cancer.😳 If that doesn’t speak volumes about how scary alcohol is, nothing will.
-I have no idea if the cancer will kill me, I know that it can, but I have faith✝️ and my Dr’s are very positive and hopeful.🎗Even with my illness, I’m still a much healthier, happier, and more positive person without alcohol.
+I was scared – who wouldn’t be?
+But if I’m being totally honest, I was more afraid of slipping and drinking again than I was of the cancer.
+If that doesn’t speak volumes about how scary alcohol is, nothing will.
+I have no idea if the cancer will kill me; I know that it can, but I have faith, and my doctors are very positive and hopeful.
+Even with my illness, I’m still a much healthier, happier, and more positive person without alcohol.
 I’ve learned to let go of the past and to try not to look back because I am not going that way.

-Life is much, much easier to navigate with a clear AF mind.
-Staying sober has gotten easier, and as I get more and more AF days under my belt I think less about alcohol.
-Most importantly, I’ve learned that my life is worth more than that dark place of despair alcohol had me chained to.
-Alcohol is poison, it poisons everything, our health, mind, and soul, and it will not stop until it’s told NO!
-What I do know, is if I start drinking again, I will die, no doubt in my mind that it will lead to my demise.
+Life is much easier to navigate with a clear mind.
+Staying sober has become easier, and as I accumulate more and more alcohol-free days, I think less about alcohol.
+Most importantly, I’ve learned that my life is worth more than the dark place of despair to which alcohol had chained me.
+Alcohol is poison that affects our health, mind, and soul, and it will not stop until it’s rejected.
+What I do know is that if I start drinking again, there is no doubt in my mind that it will lead to my demise.

 I’ve learned that “One day at a time”, isn’t just a quote, but a way of life, and I’m learning every day to live.